lubojr/naucse.python.cz/lessons/beginners-en/install_vienna/windows.md

 Then click **Install now** and follow the instructions.

-If you have your command line open, close it and open again.
+If you did have your command line open, close it and open again.